 All tiers (Basic, Bronze, Silver, Gold) of hospital cover products (link to internal) are required to include at least restricted benefits for hospital psychiatric services.
 Gold tiers are required to offer unlimited psychiatric service benefits.
 These are inpatient treatments for patients struggling with any mental or behavioural disorders such as schizophrenia, dementia, autism, addiction, eating disorder, depression and more.
 Treatments could include dedicated counselling, behavioural therapy, clinical procedures such as electroconvulsive therapy (ECT), or medications.

 In order to improve access to mental health treatments for Australians, the Government introduced a mental health waiver in the private health insurance reforms in April 2018.
 This waiver allows all policyholders to upgrade without the 2-month waiting period normally applied to hospital psychiatric services, rehabilitation and palliative care.
 You can only upgrade with the waiver once in your lifetime.
 The reforms also prohibit insurers from restricting the number of times you can access mental health treatments, counselling sessions and day programs such as electroconvulsive therapy and transcranial magnetic stimulation.
 You can upgrade and immediately enjoy the full benefits even after you’ve been admitted to hospital as long as you do so within 5 days.
-This greatly helps anyone who may need to seek emergency treatments due to issues such as substance abuse (link to internal) or psychotic episodes.
+This greatly helps anyone who may need to seek emergency treatments due to issues such as substance abuse or psychotic episodes.

 How your private extras cover can help with mental health care